 Oak genetics are amazingly diverse and there seems to be an oak tree adapted for almost every situation.
-The Swamp White Oak is no exception – it’s not only native to our local ecosystem but can also adapt to different soil conditions.
-This is a striking large tree with attractive peeling bark, and a great choice for a shade or street tree.
+This is a striking large tree with attractive peeling bark and a great choice for a shade or street tree.

 Swamp White Oak is a key component of forested wetlands.
 It shares the same niche as Pin Oak and Swamp Chestnut Oak, which you’ll find in the Southern and Eastern parts of North America.
 It’s one of the best hardwoods for wet soils.
 As the name suggests, this oak is adapted to moist sites like swamps and river edges.
 Some wet sites are associated with thick layers of clay and the modern Swamp White Oak has evolved a root system capable of dealing with these compacted soils.